khangtruong2252314/ML-BackProg/README.md

 | Tran Nguyen Anh Khoi | [Contribution description] |
 | Tran Chi Tai | [Contribution description] |

-**Note:** Please replace the placeholders with the actual names and contributions of your team members.

 ## Contributing :handshake: